IMIMFUL-LabWHO/MiCoV/README.md

 ivar variants
 ```

-The current variant-frequency threshold is:
+The current minimum alternate allele-frequency threshold is:

 ```text
 0.01
 ```

-corresponding to a minimum alternate allele frequency of 1%.
+corresponding to 1%.

 The minimum sequencing depth supplied to iVar is: